CivicTechWR/WRvotes/docs/issues/transportation.md

 of the reasons signage, road layout and quality of other infrastructure can be different and sometimes confusing is this dual ownership.

-### What can I ask candidates about transportation?

-- Do you support expanding ION Stage 2 to Cambridge, and on what timeline?
-- How should GRT balance service to lower-density areas with the cost of running those routes?
-- What is your priority for cycling and pedestrian infrastructure in this term?
-- How do you weigh road expansion against other uses of the transportation budget?

 </div>
 </div>